-‘Tis the season to be jolly, with office parties in full swing and ‘Secret Santas’ galore – why not also treat your project to a few of our festive tips to keep it on track into 2019…
+‘Tis (nearly) the season to be jolly, with office parties making a come back and ‘secret santas’ galore – why not also treat your project to a few of our festive tips to keep it on track into 2023…

 On the 1st day of Christmas my PM gave to me….an appropriate project methodology.